Navy: Training jet flew too low _ for thrills _ before crash - Philly

 By the time the crew realized the situation, it was too late to safely eject, according to the report.

-The Navy has since conducted an audit to ensure instructor pilots have completed training requirements.
+The Navy said it has since conducted an audit to ensure instructor pilots have completed training requirements.